Huiping27/earth_hero_app/README.md

 ## License
-EarthHero Clone is licensed under the MIT License.
+Earth LOOP is licensed under the MIT License.
 See the LICENSE file for more information.

 ## Arthur
 Huiping Li